TMLP-Team/Bypasser/README.md

   - Disable sensitive applications automatically installed by Google.
   - Remove sensitive policies.
   - Handle properties.
-  - Check the existence of applications in Classifications $B$ and $C$ as a plain user, which is under development due to plain user permission issues.
+  - Check the existence of applications in Classifications $B$ and $C$ as a non-root user.
   - Check whether the system release version has been banned.
   - Patch ``/etc/compatconfig/services-platform-compat-config.xml``
   - Enable the feature of hiding desktop icons on devices running Android 10 or above.